-- (1) No person may commence, continue, or cause the commencement or continuation of, land development, other than the subdivision or consolidation of land referred to in section 24, without the approval of the Municipality in terms of subsection (2). - (2) The owner of land or his or her agent may apply to the Municipality in terms of this Chapter and Chapter IV for the following in relation to the development of the land concerned: - (a) a rezoning of land; - (b) a permanent departure from the development parameters of the zoning scheme; - (c) a departure granted on a temporary basis to utilise land for a purpose not permitted in terms of the primary rights of the zoning applicable to the land; - a subdivision of land that is not exempted in terms of section 24, including the registration of a servitude or lease agreement; - (e) a consolidation of land that is not exempted in terms of section 24; - (f) a removal, suspension or amendment of restrictive conditions in respect of a land unit; - (g) a permission required in terms of the zoning scheme; - (h) an amendment, deletion or imposition of conditions in respect of an existing approval; - (i) an extension of the validity period of an approval; - (j) an approval of an overlay zone as contemplated in the zoning scheme; - (k) an amendment or cancellation of an approved subdivision plan or part thereof, including a general plan or diagram ; - (l) a permission required in terms of a condition of approval; - (m) a determination of a zoning; - (n) a closure of a public place or part thereof; - (o) a consent use contemplated in the zoning scheme; - (p) an occasional use of land; - (q) to disestablish a home owner's association;
+- (1) No person may commence, continue, or cause the commencement or continuation of, land development, other than the subdivision or consolidation of land referred to in section 24, without the approval of the Municipality in terms of subsection (2). - (2) The owner or his or her agent may apply to the Municipality in terms of this Chapter and Chapter IV for the following in relation to the development of the land concerned: - (a) a rezoning of land; - (b) a permanent departure from the development parameters of the zoning scheme; - (c) a departure granted on a temporary basis to utilise land for a purpose not permitted in terms of the primary rights of the zoning applicable to the land; - (d) a subdivision of land that is not exempted in terms of section 24, including the registration of a servitude or lease agreement; - (e) a consolidation of land that is not exempted in terms of section 24; - (f) a removal, suspension or amendment of restrictive conditions in respect of a land unit; - (g) a permission required in terms of the zoning scheme; - (h) an amendment, deletion or imposition of conditions in respect of an existing approval; - (i) an extension of the validity period of an approval; - (i) an approval of an overlay zone as contemplated in the zoning scheme; - (k) an amendment or cancellation of an approved subdivision plan or part thereof, including a general plan or diagram; - (l) a permission required in terms of a condition of approval; - (m) a determination of a zoning; - (n) a closure of a public place or part thereof;

-- (r) to rectify a failure by a home owner's association to meet its obligations in respect of the control over or maintenance of services; - (s) a permission required for the reconstruction of an existing building that constitutes a nonconforming use that is destroyed or damaged to the extent that it is necessary to demolish a substantial part of the building. - (3) If section 53 of the Land Use Planning Act is applicable to the land development, the owner or agent must also apply for approval of the land development in terms of that Act. - (4) If section 52 of the Spatial Planning and Land Use Management Act is applicable to the land development, the owner or agent must also apply for approval of the land development in terms of that Act. - (5) When an applicant or owner exercises a use right granted in terms of an approval, he or she must comply with the conditions of the approval and the applicable provisions of the zoning scheme. - (6) When the Municipality on its own initiative intends to conduct land development or an activity contemplated in subsection (2), the decision on the application must be made by the Tribunal in accordance with this Chapter and Chapter IV and no official may be authorised to make such a decision.
+- (o) a consent use contemplated in the zoning scheme; - (p) to disestablish an owner's association; - (q) to rectify a failure by an owners' association to meet its obligations in respect of the control over or maintenance of services; - (r) a permission required for the reconstruction of an existing building that constitutes a nonconforming use that is destroyed or damaged to the extent that it is necessary to demolish a substantial part of the building. - (3) If section 53 of the Land Use Planning Act is applicable to the land development, the owner or agent must also apply for approval of the land development in terms of that Act. - (4) When an applicant or owner exercises a use right granted in terms of an approval, he or she must comply with the conditions of the approval and the applicable provisions of the zoning scheme. - (5) The Municipality may, subject to subsection (7), on its own initiative rezone land of which it is not the owner for a purpose contemplated in sections $\underline{13}(3)$ and $\underline{17}(1)$ . - (6) The Municipality may, subject to subsection (7), on its own initiative conduct land development or an activity contemplated in subsections (2)(b), (c), (f) to (j) and (l) to (r) in respect of land which is not owned by the Municipality. - (7) When the Municipality on its own initiative acts in terms of subsection (2), (5) or (6)- - (a) the Municipality is regarded for purposes of this Chapter and Chapter IV as an applicant and must comply with this Chapter and Chapter IV, including the publication and notice requirements; and - (b) the decision must be made by the Tribunal.